The page for smartphones is this place

 • Shortage of raw material supply and resulting growth in procurement costs due to the loss of natural capital and the deterioration of its value

-• Reputational risks arising from the Group’s involvement in the loss of natural capital
+• Reputational risks arising from the Group’s involvement in the loss of natural capita

 • Damage suffered by the Group’s business sites and the resulting deterioration of its operating results due to abnormal weather and climate-related disasters of growing magnitude

-• Reputational risks arising from the Group’s involvement in the loss of natural capital
+• Reputational risks arising from the Group’s involvement in the loss of natural capita

 Transition risks